Sir-Thom/Magic-eye/README.md

 <p>This small application let you stream video with a webcam or the raspberry pi cam. </p>

 # Installation
-*Note: be sure to use the testing branch
 ```
 git clone https://github.com/Thomas-Toulouse/CamViewerRtsp.git
 ```